Sharp operator-norm asymptotics for thin elastic plates with rapidly oscillating periodic properties: Acknowledgements

 \section{Acknowledgements}

-KC is grateful for the support of the Engineering and Physical Sciences Research Council: Grant EP/L018802/2 ``Mathematical foundations of metamaterials: homogenisation, dissipation and operator theory''.
+KC is grateful for the support of the Engineering and Physical Sciences Research Council (EPSRC): Grant EP/L018802/2 ``Mathematical foundations of metamaterials: homogenisation, dissipation and operator theory''.
 IV has been supported by the Croatian Science Foundation under Grant agreement No.~9477 (MAMPITCoStruFl) and Grant agreement No. IP-2018-01-8904 (Homdirestroptcm).
+KC would also like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``The mathematical design of new materials", where work on this paper was undertaken.
+This work was supported by EPSRC grant no EP/R014604/1.